LieutenantGst/fortnite-builds-archive/README.md

 - Credits to ploosh for many builds here, but 2 specifically are 26.30-28688692 and 26.30-28509302.
 - Credits go to Pak for many OG builds and some recent ones as well.
 - Credits go to ElectricArchive for s37 builds (which I thought were lost) and other builds as well like s38, s39, s36, s35.
-- Credits go to Jaelan, he's made many download links for OGFN builds which are on here (I got put on Fortforge.dev website 🥹)
+- Credits go to Jaelan, he's made many download links for OGFN builds which are on here
 # Errors
 - If I made any errors like putting builds in the wrong spot, make an issue for it and tell me where it's supposed to be and I'll put it in the right spot.